Balk, Baulk, and Bulk

-- Anyone who lives outside of London would baulk at the cost of living. ()
+- Those who live outside of London baulk at the cost of living. ()

 - I approached the bulk of my schoolwork as a chore rather than an intellectual adventure.
-(Steven Chu)
+(Physicist Steven Chu)

 - For the last 10 years, I have had to bulk up for roles.
 As I'm naturally skinny, I have eaten many chickens!
-(Hugh Jackman) (Here, bulk is a verb.)
+(Actor Hugh Jackman) (Here, "bulk" is a verb.)